-The board has standing nominating and governance, compensation and audit committees.
-As required under NYSE rules and the committee charters, each of these committees consists solely of independent directors.
+The board has standing nominating and governance, compensation, audit and sustainability committees.
+As required under NYSE rules and the committee charters, each of the nominating and governance, compensation and audit committees consists solely of independent directors.
 Additional committee service eligibility requirements for audit committee members and compensation committee members are set forth in the committee charters and described below.